amunguia/pipelines/README.md

 begin &| f &|! g :: Pipeline a c
 ```

-If a job 'g' is more computationally expensive than a job 'f', multiple threads
-can be started to execute the expensive job.
-In this case, each thread reads from the same input channel and writes to the same output channel with multiple threads processing the same stage.
+It is possible to process a job in multiple threads.
+In this case, each thread reads from the same input channel and writes to the same output channel.
+However, no guarantee is made of the outputs of job 'g' maintaining the input order.

 ```haskell
 f :: a -> IO b